What’s Happening?

 JTG-Daugherty Racing

 JTG-Daugherty Racing could be in for a major shakeup.
 According to Stern, Kroger might be leaving JTG-Daugherty along with team owner Tad Geshickter, with Joe Gibbs Racing being the current most likely destination.
-There are a couple of potential scenarios for this.
+Speculation ran wild that this could cause JTG-Daugherty Racing to lose a charter, but, recent developments have called that into question.

 Teams Looking to Buy Charters

-Adam Stern mentioned 4 teams looking to purchase charters in his original report on the SHR charter scenario.
+Adam Stern mentioned 4 teams looking to purchase charters in his original report on the SHR charter scenario, and Bob Pockrass added one more.
 This is the latest on those four teams.

 JR Motorsports